Exploring the Best of San Pedro De Atacama, Chile

 I think my expectations were too high for the Atacama Desert and we’ve also been spoilt by Dubai, the Grand Canyon and living in Vegas (Red Rock and the spectacular sunsets).
 I was expecting beautiful and colorful rock formations, lots of flamingoes, a calm breeze, few people and basic accommodations.

-In reality (think Instagram versus reality) there were lots of people everywhere.
+In reality there were lots of people everywhere.
 You’ll get seriously sandblasted even just walking down the road but at the top of the sand dunes it’s full on microdermabrasion and slaps in the face.
 On the plus side, the town was very unique and fun to explore and the hotel and food was much better than we were expecting.

 Is it worth visiting the Atacama Desert?

-I’m still glad we went to the Atacama Desert as it gave us a more complete experience of Chili and we’d always have been wondering if we’d skipped it.
+I’m still glad we went to the Atacama Desert as it gave us a more complete experience of authentic Chile and we’d always have been wondering what it was like if we’d skipped it.
 However, we definitely preferred the Lake District which was so beautiful.
 There was so much to see and do both there and in Colchagua Valley learning all about Chilean wines.

 The only thing we would have done differently with the Atacama Desert would have been to spend a day less there.
 For nature-loving travelers to South America or if you haven’t ever been to a desert, I think you’ll enjoy the San Pedro de Atacama area and exploring it’s lagoons, rock formations and starry skies.